MarcialRosales/maven-concourse-pipeline/README.md

 ```
 $ fly -t plan1 watch -j build-and-verify/job-build-and-verify
 ```
-This is very useful because sometimes the build takes a long time to start because *Concourse* is pulling Docker images.
+This is very useful because sometimes the build may take a long time to start for various reason.
+One reason is when *Concourse* has to pull lots of Docker images.

 Eventually, *Concourse* downloads all the required docker images and invokes our `maven-build.yml` task.
 This task will take a long time to run because we will see that Maven is downloading all the dependencies from central repo over the internet.